NuGet/docs.microsoft.com-nuget/docs/nuget-org/scoped-api-keys.md

 ## Why do we support scoped API keys?

-We made some changes to API keys last year.
-We want to further that experience with the introduction of the concept of scopes for API keys that will allow you to have more fine-grained permissions.
-Today, NuGet offers a single API key for an account, and that approach has several drawbacks:
+We support scopes for API keys to allow you to have more fine-grained permissions.
+Previously, NuGet offered a single API key for an account, and that approach had several drawbacks:

 - **One API key to control all packages**.
-With a single API key that is used to manage all packages, it becomes really difficult to securely share the key when multiple developers are involved with different packages, and share a publisher account.
-An example of an account where we see a lot of pain on this front is our own Microsoft account that we use to push hundreds of packages across many teams.
+With a single API key that is used to manage all packages, it is difficult to securely share the key when multiple developers are involved with different packages, and when they share a publisher account.
 - **All permissions or none**.
 Anyone with access to the API key has all permissions (publish, push and un-list) on the packages.
-This is often not desirable in a multiple developer/team environment.
+This is often not desirable in a multiple team environment.
 - **Single point of failure**.
 A single API key also means a single point of failure.
 If the key is compromised, all packages associated with the account could potentially be compromised.
-Refreshing the API key is the only way to plug the leak which results in an interruption to your CI/CD workflow.
+Refreshing the API key is the only way to plug the leak and avoid an interruption to your CI/CD workflow.
 In addition, there may be cases when you want to revoke access to the API key for an individual (for example, when an employee leaves the organization).
 There isn’t a clean way to handle this today.

-With scoped API keys, we have tried to address the problems stated above and at the same time, we have made sure that none of the existing workflows will break.
+With scoped API keys, we try to address these problems while making sure that none of the existing workflows break.

 ## Create scoped API keys